Chapter 1: Resisting Urges and Curious Concerns

 "Evan, find yourself a way to let out everything that has been bothering you.
 If you allow it to stay inside you for a long time, it'll affect your mind and health, both."

 She wished, she could lend an ear to him but she wasn't a great friend of him.
-She wasn't exactly even a friend.
-Why would he share the reason for his stress with her?
+She wasn't even exactly a friend.
+Why would he share his troubles with her?

 She resisted the urge to let him know that he could talk and she could listen.